-Then, since you’ve come this far and clearly are into waterfalls, you may as well continue on along the Juan de Fuca Marine Trail for another 10-15 minutes east to reach a second waterfall, this one emptying right into a scenic bay.
+Then, since you’ve come this far and are clearly into waterfalls, you may as well continue on along the Juan de Fuca Marine Trail for another 10-15 minutes east to reach a second waterfall, this one emptying right into a scenic bay.
 And still nameless, as far as we know, unless “second waterfall” counts as an official name.

 7. Niagara Falls

-No, as you may have guessed, these aren’t the Niagara Falls, but they were named after their world-famous eastern counterpart.
-Mainly because they are also quite big – over 47 metres high and are the tallest waterfall on Vancouver Island.
+No, as you may have guessed, these aren’t THE Niagara Falls, but they were named after their world-famous eastern counterpart.
+Mainly because they are also quite big – over 47 metres high – and are the tallest waterfall on Vancouver Island.

 Still, other similarities are pretty sparse, which makes the name feel a bit lazy.
 Nevertheless, BC’s Niagara Falls (also sometimes called Goldstream Falls) are still very much worth seeing, especially since it is possible to walk right up almost underneath them for a more unique view.

 Another benefit is that they are located just 16 kilometres from Victoria in the extraordinary old growth forest of Goldstream Provincial Park.
-In dry season you can cross the highway via a dry tunnel but in winter you will probably have to cross the busy highway.
+In dry season you can cross the road via a dry tunnel but in winter you will probably have to cross the busy highway.

 The Goldstream area experienced a frantic gold rush in the early 20th century (how’s that for some more naming trivia?), so there are abandoned mines, tunnels and trestles scattered throughout the park.